 The contribution comes on the back of a raft of measures unveiled last month to ensure business continuity in the capital markets industry in the wake of the Coronavirus pandemic.
-Other The key stakeholders include; Nairobi Securities Exchange (NSE), Central Depository and Settlement Corporation (CDSC), Fund Managers Association (FMA), Kenya Association of Stockbrokers and Investment Banks (KASIB), and the Capital Markets Authority (CMA).
+Other Industry players have collaborated to mitigate disruption in capital market by ensuring that the trading and settlement systems continue functioning to support all transactions.
+The key stakeholders include; Nairobi Securities Exchange (NSE), Central Depository and Settlement Corporation (CDSC), Fund Managers Association (FMA), Kenya Association of Stockbrokers and Investment Banks (KASIB), and the Capital Markets Authority (CMA).

 Key outcomes of the engagements include; issuing guidance to postpone Annual General Meetings (AGMs) in response to the Government’s ban on all public gatherings; waiver of the need for listed companies and market intermediaries to publish their financials in newspapers and flexibility to use websites and social media channels instead; and guidance to the Boards of listed companies to progress key issues such as approval and payment of dividends and appointment of auditors which would be ratified once AGMs are convened.